harshabhaskar/terra/README.md

 # terraform
-This is a terraform scripts stored for deployments
+This is a terraform scripts stored for deployments on cloud